 Mr. Sanchez-Werner performed Beethoven, Mozart, and Haydn concerti in partnership with the National Academy Orchestra of Canada and the New West Symphony in 16 concerts for 20,000 North American students to excite more youth about classical music.
 He continued his work with conductor Boris Brott with performances for an additional 6,000 students as part of an anti-bullying campaign.

 A California native, Mr. Sanchez-Werner began his first college degree at 5, and at 6 began performing regularly with orchestras.
 At Juilliard, he was the youngest admittee to the Bachelor’s Degree at 14 and the Master’s Degree at 18, where he was the recipient of the Kovner Fellowship.
 While at Juilliard, as the winner of the concerto competition he performed under the baton of Mirga Gražinytė-Tyla.
 He was also awarded a National Foundation for Advancement in the Arts’ YoungArts gold medal in music.
 Principal teachers have included Yoheved Kaplinsky, Ilya Itin, Burns Taft, composition with Lowell Liebermann, and improvisation with Noam Sivan.
 He has extensively studied chamber music with artists including Wu Han, Joseph Kalichstein, Robert McDonald, Robert Levin, and the Brentano, Borromeo, and Shanghai Quartets.

-Mr. Sanchez-Werner studies with Boris Berman at the Yale School of Music as the only candidate selected his year to their prestigious Artist Diploma program.
+Mr. Sanchez-Werner studies with Boris Berman at the Yale School of Music, where he received the Charles S. Miller Prize at the completion of his first year, in their prestigious Artist Diploma program.

 Concerti Performed with Orchestra